Terroir: Appellation systems

+Soil Composition and Wine Characteristics

+Soil type is one of the most studied components of terroir.
+One study on Vitis Vinifera cv.
+Grenache showed that wines produced under otherwise comparable vineyard management conditions exhibited significant differences when grown in different soils.
+Variations were observed in phenolic composition and other quality-related compounds, indicating that soil influences not only vine growth, but also the chemical profile of the resulting wine.
+These findings support the idea that soil-driven differences in water availability, mineral uptake, and root development translate into perceptible variations in wine.

+Microclimatic Factors

+Microclimatic factors, particularly sunlight exposure and temperature, have distinct and measurable effects on grape composition.
+A controlled vineyard study demonstrated that these two variables influence different classes of phenolic compounds.
+Increased sunlight exposure was associated with higher concentrations of flavonols, while temperature had a stronger effect on total skin monomeric anthocyanins.
+Terroir therefore operates through multiple independent environmental mechanisms, each contributing differently to grape and wine composition.

+Subregional Expression Within a Single Region

+Terroir effects are also evident at broader geographic scales.
+Marques et al. (2024) examined wines from different subregions within the Duoro Demarcated Region (DDR) of Portugal and found that, despite belonging to the same overarching region, wines displayed distinct sensory profiles depending on their subregional origin.
+Both human sensory evaluation and instrumental analysis confirmed these differences in red and white wines alike.
+Thus, even relatively small-scale environmental variations, such as altitude, slope, and localized climate, can produce recognizable differences in wine style.

 Impact of climate change

 As climate change disrupts long-established patterns of temperature and precipitation in wine-growing regions and causes more extreme weather events, there are potential serious impacts on terroir and the wine industry.
 Hotter temperatures and an earlier growing season can push berries towards a higher sugar content, less acids and differences in secondary compounds that are important for aromas.
 Growers are attempting to adapt in a variety of ways in response.
 In 2021, in a controversial move, the French National Institute for Agriculture, Food and Environment formally authorized wine producers in the Bordeaux region to experiment on a trial basis with four red and two white vine types selected from other areas of France.
 The new types can make up no more than 10% of the final wine blend.
 The rest must be from the six red and eight white grape varieties traditionally cultivated in the region during its 2,000 year history.
 Another approach to protecting plants against the effects of climate change involves experimenting with rootstocks to develop plants that are resilient, vigorous and use water more efficiently under stressful conditions.
 Differences in planting, irrigation and harvesting practices are also being studied.
 Practices developed in warmer climates like Australia, Israel, South America, and Spain are being adapted for use in countries that used to be cooler, as temperatures rise.